Elementary students working together on a classroom activity.

 Entrepreneur for a Day

-During this two session program participants experience business planning, financial literacy, marketing concepts, work place concepts, social responsibility, and team-building skills.
-This is actually the first step in getting entrepreneurship education into the schools.
+During this two-session program, participants are introduced to business planning, financial literacy, marketing concepts, workplace concepts, social responsibility, and team-building skills.
+E4D® is also an important first step in bringing entrepreneurship education into schools.

-On the first day of E4D®, trained facilitators visit the students’ classroom and get them excited about the program by introducing terms and concepts of entrepreneurship.
+On the first day of E4D®, trained facilitators visit the students’ classroom and introduce the terms, ideas, and concepts of entrepreneurship.
+This helps build excitement and gives students a foundation for the experience ahead.

-On the second day, students are invited to visit the NIACC campus where they choose a product, borrow money from a bank, buy the resources they will need, make the product, then sell the product and determine if they made a profit.
+On the second day, students visit the NIACC campus and participate in a hands-on business experience.
+They choose a product, borrow money from a bank, buy the resources they need, make the product, sell it, and determine whether they made a profit.

 21st Century Skills